 One of the most attractive features that track lighting offers is its versatility, which allows it to be used in a variety of applications.
 Whether your looking for a lighting solution that will provide general illumination, or something that can highlight a room's best features, a track lighting system can be customized to work around obstacles that would normally prevent conventional lighting fixtures from being installed.
 Track lights are commonly used in art museums and retail stores within commercial buildings, and are frequently installed in kitchen and living areas of residential homes.
-Here are some more examples of where track lighting can be installed:

 Track lighting is available in two types, linear and monorail that are available in line voltage and low voltage configurations.